igolovic/poc-newsy-editor-viewer/README.md

 **Architecture**
 Applicaiton is a SPA multi-component application followingn organization layed out by the Vue.js CLI.

+**Installation**
+- In VS Code get required modules and run using the npm serve on URL http://localhost:8080/

 **TODO**
 - HTML editor for editing article instead of textarea
 - full CRUD controls for articles